 About the Book

 In 1921, Rilke had hit a creative block.
 He met Merline who loved him as a man rather than as a famous poet.
 But she wreaks havoc in his life.
 She creates a conflict between his inner world and his passion for her.
-It was her love that lifted him to the heights during intercourse.
+It was her love that lifted him to the heights during lovemaking.

 The current Palazzo Salis dates back to 1630, when it was the home of Baptist von Salis, a member of a patrician family who had lived in the area for centuries.
 In 1701, the monumental building on the northern edge of Soglio received its present look.